Milosav Zdravković: Another Serbian uprising

-Political life of Milosav in the Principality of Serbia during Miloš's rule
+Politician

 Respecting the merits of Milosav from the First and Second Serbian Uprising, the people of the Ćuprija Nahiya elected him their prince on August 24, 1815.
 A document on this has been preserved, which states:

 The wish of the people of the Ćuprija nahiya was confirmed by Prince Miloš Obrenović with his Charter on December 2, 1815, while giving Milosav permission to keep ten cops in order to maintain order in the nahiya.
 At the time of his performance of the function of the nahiya prince, Svilajnac developed rapidly.
 In 1818, Svilajnac had 96 households, and the following year 182 households, while in 1822 there were 214 households with 564 taxpayers.
 There was also the formation of the artisan and trade class, and thus the bazaar core, which spread the influence on the economic and social development of the whole of Resava.

 As courts had not yet been established in the Principality of Serbia between 1815 and 1825, the Nahiya princes were the executors of lower judicial power.
 That is how Milosav Zdravković judged in many disputes between the citizens of Ćuprija nahiya.
 Whenever he was in doubt as to how to judge, he would ask for the advice of Prince Milos.
 Milosav conducted out-of-court adjudication of civil cases until the beginning of the work of the district court of the Ćuprija nahiya on January 1, 1825, with its seat in Svilajnac.

 Although Prince Miloš Obrenović and Marashli Ali Pasha agreed to form a joint Serbian-Turkish administration, some spahis continued to act arbitrarily.
 They gathered a dozen spahis, but they did so quite unjustly, plundering as much as possible from the people.
 Milosav informed Prince Miloš about this on several occasions by letters.
 In one of them, among other things, he says: